cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/part-two.rst

 repetitive things like typing in what could be hundreds of actions in a large application.

-For this purpose exists a very handy plugin available at github, called `AclExtras <https://github.com/markstory/acl_extras/>`_ which can be downloaded in `The Github Downloads page <https://github.com/markstory/acl_extras/zipball/master>`_.
+For this purpose exists a very handy plugin available on GitHub, called `AclExtras <https://github.com/markstory/acl_extras/>`_ which can be downloaded in `The GitHub Downloads page <https://github.com/markstory/acl_extras/zipball/master>`_.
 We're going to briefly describe how to use it to generate all our ACO's

 First grab a copy of the plugin and unzipped or clone it using git into